Authentication & API access

 Using an API key on requests

-Send the raw secret (the full string starting with sk_) using either:
+Send the raw secret (the full string starting withsk_) using either:

-The server detects sk_ in the Bearer value and resolves the key by hash.
+sk_ in the Bearer value and resolves the key by hash.
 Do not send a session JWT and an API key in conflicting ways—use one credential per request.

 Last used: Successful key auth updates last_used_at for that key (best-effort).